The Finnish dormitory in Taichung: Festivities during the school

 Certain festive occasions were part of the normal year of the dormitory, mainly Christmas celebration and a spring event to mark the end of the school year.
 The latter coincided with the end of the Morrison school year and their graduation ceremonies.

 During the time period described by Ijäs, a “Finnish evening” was arranged in 1979 for the Finnish students in elementary and middle school and their teachers.
 Also the closest neighbours, the personnel of the Norwegian dormitory, were invited for an evening in October.
 Ijäs says that cooperation and mutual aid treaty of sorts existed between these two dormitories.

 The Finnish Independence Day was celebrated in the same way as in Finland, with the flag of Finland and with blue and white candles, i.e. candles with the colours of the national flag.

 Special occasions outside the school

-During Christmas holidays an event called St. Stephen's Day's songs were arranged for those Finns who lived in Taichung.
+During Christmas holidays an event called Saint Stephen's Day's songs were arranged for those Finns who lived in Taichung.
 This event highlighted the cohesion of the Finnish community in town.
 Also the eve of Midsummer was observed with the Taichung Finns.

 During July, the Taiwan Missionary Fellowship was arranged in Taichung for all missionaries in Taiwan, and the Finns were accommodated at the dormitory during these meetings.